 Integrating FPGA logic can result in higher processing power and speeds, lower latency, faster connectivity, and improved performance in many applications.
 Some of the applications that benefit most from FPGA logic include DSPs, crypto-currency, video processing, and AI.
 Any engineer—who hasn’t already—should try the Hello FPGA Kit even just to gain greater insight into the power and flexibility provided by the combination of MCU and flash FPGA available with the SmartFusion2 SoC and Hello FPGA Kit.

-Mr. Harrison Is an electronics engineer and has held senior design engineering positions with industrial automation and scientific instrumentation companies since 1989.
+Jim Harrison is an electronics engineer and has held senior design engineering positions with industrial automation and scientific instrumentation companies since 1989.
 In 2004 he moved to writing and was a Sr. Editor with Hearst Business Media, Electronics Products Magazine for 14 years.
 He is now a consultant with Lincoln Technology Communications.

 Privacy Centre |